 - 2. The City will provide that employees may make additional contributions to the Wisconsin Retirement Fund through payroll deduction. - D. Worker's Compensation: In the event any employee covered by the terms of this Contract is entitled to receive compensation for temporary total disability in accordance with the provisions of Chapter 102, Wisconsin Statutes, said employee shall continue to be paid by the City at 90% of the employee's wage rate but in no event at less than the employee's pre injury net regular rate of pay.
-Said pay shall include his/her Worker's Compensation benefit and shall continue for a period not to exceed one hundred eighty (180) working days or thirty six (36) working weeks and during such period the employee is receiving full pay under the provisions of this paragraph, said employee shall continue to accrue sick leave and vacation in accordance with the provisions of this Contract, provided that no employee by reason of this paragraph shall receive pay for more than fifty two (52) weeks in any calendar year.
-Payment provided herein shall include the first three (3) days said employee is absent from work. - E. Income Protection Plan: The insurance policy known as the Income Protection Plan presently in force for City employees shall be maintained. - F. Dental Insurance: The City will make available a payroll deduction for dental insurance.
+Said pay shall include his/her Worker's Compensation benefit and shall continue for a period not to exceed one hundred eighty (180) working days or thirty-six (36) working weeks and during such period the employee is receiving full pay under the provisions of this paragraph, said employee shall continue to accrue sick leave and vacation in accordance with the provisions of this Contract, provided that no employee by reason of this paragraph shall receive pay for more than fifty-two (52) weeks in any calendar year.
+Payment provided herein shall include the first three (3) days said employee is absent from work.

+- E. Income Protection Plan: The insurance policy known as the Income Protection Plan presently in force for City employees shall be maintained. - F. Dental Insurance: The City will make available a payroll deduction for dental insurance.
 The deducted amount will be for 100% of the premium as indicated by the provider.
 There will be no City contribution towards the premium.
-The City will make no representation as to benefits provided or premium rates.

-G. Post Employment Health Plan:

-Post Employment Health Plan: The City will make a contribution each pay period into a Post Employment Health Plan (PEHP) for each eligible employee according to the schedule below.
-The PEHP Plan, selected by the Union, will specify plan benefits, limitations, eligibility requirements and enrollment procedures.
+The City will make no representation as to benefits provided or premium rates. - G. Post Employment Health Plan: The City will make a contribution each pay period into a Post Employment Health Plan (PEHP) for each eligible employee according to the schedule below.
+The PEHP Plan, Pelion Benefits, Inc., selected by the Union, will specify plan benefits, limitations, eligibility requirements and enrollment procedures.

 The Union shall be responsible for selecting the administrator of the plan and for the general financial operation of such.
 The City will be held harmless in the administration of the plan, and from making any additional individual contributions to the plan during the term of the contract.
-Beginning with the start of the 2005 wage increase, and each year thereafter, the amount will be adjusted by the percentage of wage increase negotiated.
-On December 11, 2011, the amount was \$29.28 and was increased to \$30.16 to reflect the 3% raise.
-No payments will be made for the calendar year of 2012.
-On December 9, 2012, the amount is increased to \$30.76.
-The last pay period of 2013 that amount shall increase to \$31.68.
-The last pay period of 2014, that amount shall increase to, \$33.61.
+On the last pay period of December 2018, that amount was \$45.38.
+Each year thereafter, the amount will be adjusted by the percentage of the negotiated wage increase up to a maximum contribution of fifty dollars (\$50.00) per pay period.

-Employees who meet the criteria to retire under the Wisconsin Retirement System (WRS) will, upon retirement, have fifty percent (50%) of their unused sick leave accrual applied to the Post Employment Health Plan.
+Employees who meet the criteria to retire under the Wisconsin Retirement System (WRS) will, upon retirement, have one hundred percent (100%) of their unused sick leave accrual applied to the Post Employment Health Plan effective the 1st day of February, 2017.